 In the past, search success meant securing a top position on page one.
 But AI searches don’t always present a list of links in response to a user’s query.
 Instead, they generate direct answers, often synthesizing from multiple sources, and they may never show the original links at all.
 This means your goal isn’t just to rank, it’s to be cited by AI as a credible source.

-This shift requires content creators and SEO professionals to rethink optimization.
-It’s about:
+This shift requires content creators and SEO professionals to rethink optimization:

 The New Information Landscape